-In light of the COVID-19 (Coronavirus) situation all of the New River/Mount Rogers Virginia Career Works Centers are currently closed to the public.
-All Workshops, Hiring Events, One-on-One Intake and Group Eligibility classes are cancelled at this time.
+In light of the COVID-19 (Coronavirus) situation all of the New River/Mount Rogers Virginia Career Works Centers are currently by appointment only.

 For now, we are offering a variety of services via the internet, phone and email.